bxacosta/rebang/README.md

-# Unduck
+# Rebang

-A local first implementation of [DuckDuckGo's bang](https://duckduckgo.com/bangs) redirects.
+A local-first implementation of [DuckDuckGo's bang](https://duckduckgo.com/bangs) redirects.

 ## How it works

 DuckDuckGo performs redirects server-side, which can be slow due to DNS issues.
-Unduck solves this by:
+Rebang solves this by:

 - Processing all redirects client-side
 - Caching JavaScript after first visit